 ‘Registered external RFC Servers’

-The RFC Gateway allows to register ‘external RFC Server programs’ (also known as ‘Registered Server’ or ‘Registered Server Program’) to itself and allows RFC clients to consume the functions offered by these programs.
+The RFC Gateway allows ‘external RFC Server programs’ (also known as ‘Registered Server’ or ‘Registered Server Program’) to register to itself and allows RFC clients to consume the functions offered by these programs.

 ‘Started external RFC Servers’